misuzu/direnv-subl/README.md

 * `direnv allow` to allow and load the current .envrc
 * `direnv deny` to deny and unload the current .envrc
 * `direnv clear cache` to clear filesystem cache

+## Limitations

+Since ST doesn't have an API to delay the loading of other plugins, when using nix to declare dependencies for your project, plugins like LSP-rust-analyzer won't be able to find them.
+If you encounter this issue, you can try to open your project directory in ST, open your `README`,  `.envrc` or some other unrelated file and wait for direnv to load before opening your source code files.